stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

 * in the `partition name` column, the `*` character indicates the default partition.
-* the `queued` columns show the amount ot CPU cores or GPUs requested by pending jobs,
+* the `queued` columns show the amount of CPU cores or GPUs requested by pending jobs,
 * the `per-node` columns show the range of resources available on each node in the partition.
 For instance, the `gpu` partition has nodes with 20 to 64 CPU